rkuma183/wilsonmar.github.io/_posts/2017-05-20-progressive-webapps.md

    https://www.github.com/wilsonmar/ud811</a> --depth=1
    <strong></tt>

-   This is forked from the original so that I my commentary below would stay consistent with what is in GitHub.
+   This is forked from the original so that my commentary below would stay consistent with what is in GitHub.
 The original repo is:

    <pre>git clone <a target="_blank" href="https://www.github.com/udacity/ud811">